tyfon7/UIFixes/README.md

 -   Swap items in place - drag one item over another to swap their locations!
 -   Flea market history - press the new back button to go back to the previous search
 -   Keybinds for most context menu actions
+-   ✨ Toggle/Hold Aiming - tap to toggle ADS, or hold to ADS and stop when you release

 ## Improved features